r-neal-kelly/nkr_docs/include/pages/designs.md

 @snippet "./docs/src/designs.cpp" _dda6b4f4_9596_4713_8d31_f48990e0c898

-The following is a comprehensive list of postfixes and their meanings as found throughout @ref nkr:
+The following is a comprehensive list of postfixes and their meanings as found throughout [nkr][nkr]:

 ### List of Label Postfixes {#_1382824d_0c2f_476c_b433_cf542fd6bdef}